General information on the gambling system reform

 -

-In autumn 2024, the Ministry of Finance established a project to implement the licensing and control required under the new gambling system (VM168:00/2024Link to an external website).
-Running from 17 October 2024 to 31 December 2026, the project is tasked with preparing the necessary measures to allow activities under the new gambling system to commence in accordance with the timetable laid down in the Act.
+In autumn 2024, the Ministry of Finance set up a project to implement the licensing and supervision activities of the new gambling system (VM168:00/2024).
+Running from 17 October 2024 to 31 December 2026, the project is tasked with preparing the necessary measures to allow activities under the new gambling system to commence in accordance with the timetable laid down in the act.
 The project will be responsible for matters such as preparing the necessary information systems and their acquisition as well as the organisational structure of the operational unit for supervisory functions.

 -

 In order to implement the entry in the Government Programme, the entire draft proposal was translated into Swedish to allow the Government of Åland to comment on it.
-The Government of Åland pointed out that stops on payments and network traffic may be problematic vis-à-vis the Act on the Autonomy of Åland.
+The Government of Åland pointed out that the blocking of payment traffic and online traffic, may be problematic in relation to the Act on the Autonomy of Åland.
 The Government of Åland also remarked on issues of tax equalisation falling within the remit of the Ministry of Finance.